The compulsion to fix the dysfunctional family:

 REACTING & LIVING DIFFERENTLY

-(I i worthy of attention t not ho much impact the teachings of Inner Healing have had on the life and ministry of
+(It is worthy of attention to note how much impact the teachings of Inner Healing have had on the life and ministry of

 THE BIBLICAL ALTERNATIVE TO INNER HEALING: